All Episodes

 The Supreme Court today really stuck it to the anti-smoking Nazis today.

-Uh here's the majority opinion, and the majority opinion was written by none other than Stephen Breyer, who is one of the Lib's favorite justices on the court.
+Here's the majority opinion, and the majority opinion was written by none other than Stephen Breyer, who is one of the Lib's favorite justices on the court.

-In an opinion by Breyer, the High Court said that punitive damages awards, based in part on a desire to punish a company for actions that harm people not involved in a particular lawsuit amounts to a taking of property from the defendant without due process.
+In an opinion by Breyer, the High Court said that punitive damages awards, based in part on a desire to punish a company for actions that harm people not involved in a particular lawsuit, amounts to a taking of property from the defendant without due process.

 A lib wrote this.

-Briar, this this is why how can he write this and have the same opinion in the Kilo case when it comes to eminent domain?
+Breyer, how can he write this and have the same opinion in the Kilo case when it comes to eminent domain?

-It is odd that a uh lib Supreme Court justice would write the majority opinion on this, but he did.
+It is odd that a lib Supreme Court justice would write the majority opinion on this, but he did.

-Club Gitmo detainees may not challenge their detention in U.S. courts.
+Also, another court news: Klub Gitmo detainees may not challenge their detention in U.S. courts.

 Unbelievable.

-This has uh been an attempt, as you know, ongoing by the judicial community and the left in this country to take as many powers from the commander-in-chief as possible during wartime, uh, including using the judiciary.
+This has been an attempt, as you know, ongoing by the judicial community and the left in this country to take as many powers from the commander-in-chief as possible during wartime, including using the judiciary.

 Barring detainees from the U.S. court system was a key provision in the Military Commissions Act, which the president pushed through Congress last year to set up a system to prosecute terrorism suspects.

-This is the old uh military tribunal thing.
+This is the old military tribunal thing.

-The dissenting judge, a Clinton appointee, Judith W. Rogers, dissented, saying the cases should be uh should proceed uh both of the judges and the majority here uh appointed by uh Republicans one and maybe both appointed by uh by Reagan.
+Both of the judges and the majority here appointed by Republicans, one and maybe both appointed by Reagan.

 Not so fast.